Particle.news

 HHS Announces 10,000 Job Cuts in Sweeping Restructuring Plan

-The department, led by Secretary Robert F. Kennedy Jr., will consolidate divisions, create a new agency, and refocus on chronic disease prevention, raising concerns about public health impacts.
+The department will consolidate divisions, reduce regional offices, and create a new agency to focus on chronic disease, raising concerns about public health impacts.

-• The restructuring will consolidate 28 divisions into 15 and establish the Administration for a Healthy America (AHA) to centralize functions and focus on chronic disease prevention.
+• The restructuring will consolidate 28 divisions into 15, including the formation of the Administration for a Healthy America (AHA) to centralize key health programs.